+There are thorough discussions about Sage integrated into the web version of your textbook.
+We will discuss in class the use of Sage during examinations.
+In particular, if you do not own a laptop, investigate procedures now for borrowing one from the library.
 Homework There is a nearly complete collection of exercises in the text.
 Any (or all) of the problems will be good practice as you learn this material.
 Many of these problems have complete solutions in the text to further aid your understanding.
 Of course, you are not limited to working just these problems.

-None of these problems will be collected, but instead they will form the basis for our "Problem" sessions and for discussions in office hours.
+None of these problems will be collected, but instead they will form the basis for our twelve "Problem Sessions" and for discussions in Office Hours.
 It is your responsibility to be certain that you are learning from these exercises.
 The best ways to do this are to work the problems diligently as we work through the sections (see attached schedule) and to participate in the classroom discussions.
 If you are unsure about a problem, then a visit to my office is in order.
 Making a consistent effort outside of the classroom is the easiest way to do well in this course.

 Mathematics not only demands straight thinking, it grants the student the satisfaction of knowing when he [or she] is thinking straight.

-- D. Jackson
+-D. Jackson

 Mathematics is not a spectator sport.

-- Anonymous
+-Anonymous

 I hear, I forget.
 I see, I remember.
 I do, I understand.

-- Chinese Proverb
+-Chinese Proverb

 An education is not received.
 It is achieved.

-- Anonymous
+-Anonymous

-Exams There will be seven 50-minute timed exams - they are all listed on the tentative schedule.
+Examinations There will be seven 50-minute timed exams-they are all listed on the tentative schedule.
 The lowest of your seven exam scores will be dropped.
-The comprehensive final exam will be given on Wednesday, May 14 at Noon.
+The comprehensive final exam will be given on Wednesday, May 10 at Noon.
 The final exam cannot be given at any other time and also be aware that I may allow you to work longer on the final exam than just the two-hour scheduled block of time.
 In other words, plan your travel arrangements accordingly.

 As a study aid, I have posted copies of old exams on the course web site.
-These are offered with no guarantees, since techniques, approaches, emphases and even notation will change slightly or radically from semester to semester.
+These are offered with no guarantees, since techniques, approaches, emphases, and even notation will change slightly or radically from semester to semester.
 Some of the solutions contain mistakes, and some of the problem statements have typos.
 In other words, they are not officially part of this semester's course and I do not maintain them.
 In particular, I do not advocate working old exams as a primary, or exclusive, technique for learning the material in this course.
 Use at your own risk: they have not been reviewed for minor mistakes or inconsistencies with this semester's course.
+I will not entertain questions about the correctness of these materials via email.